What is Montessori?

 “Help me to help myself”

 Our Montessori preschool is made up of three, four and five year olds, in a mixed age setting.
 This mixed age grouping is a basic tenet of the Montessori method: students working at their own levels of competence, yet having the opportunity to challenge themselves in relating to older students or taking the time to teach a younger student and thus consolidating their own learning.

 The Montessori classroom is a carefully prepared environment filled with materials that invite interaction and activity.
 Students have the freedom to choose those activities shown to them and to repeat them independently or in a group.
 They are also directed to balance their choices from all areas in the classroom.
 With this freedom and guided by interest and ability, children are engaged in an active learning process involving concrete experiences.

-This individualized approach fosters the development of good work habits and a positive self-image and becomes the basis for further learning.
+This individualised approach fosters the development of good work habits and a positive self-image and becomes the basis for further learning.

-Montessori teachers are the dynamic link between the prepared environment and the children.
-The class is under the direction of three certified Montessori teachers whose primary role is to direct the child’s natural energy and to provide a Program that will meet the individual needs of each student.
-Teachers achieve this by keen observation, knowledge, guidance, and the experience that they bring from their training.
+In the Montessori classroom, teachers do not teach as such but rather ‘guide’ the children’s learning.
+Montessori guides are the dynamic link between the prepared environment and the children.
+The class is under the direction of three certified Montessori guides whose primary role is to direct the child’s natural energy and to provide a program that will meet the individual needs of each student.
+Guides achieve this by keen observation, knowledge, guidance, and the experience that they bring from their training.

-Since Montessori education is based on the inner motivation of the child, it is the teacher’s role to work with this motivation in ways that will enhance the child’s process of self-creation.
-The teacher sets up and maintains the prepared environment with an atmosphere of calm and order, warmth, care, awareness and joy.
+Since Montessori education is based on the inner motivation of the child, it is the guide’s role to work with this motivation in ways that will enhance the child’s process of self-creation.
+The guide sets up and maintains the prepared environment with an atmosphere of calm and order, warmth, care, awareness and joy.

 A detailed overview of our Montessori program is available here and many resources explaining Montessori education further can be found here.
 Our teachers are trained by the following prestigious institutions: Association Montessori Internationale and the North American Montessori Centre.